knh11545/openrefine4searching/Epistemonikos/Epistemonikos.md

 * The URL shown in the browser is not a reliable reflection of what is going on in the web page or what is being searched and may be misleading.

 * For title-and-abstract searches the search form acts differently from what is usually done in other interfaces.
-This may deviate from the intention of a searcher:
+This may deviate from the intention of a searcher.

+## Title/Abstract searches

 Entering a search string `block_1 AND block_2` in the _Title/Abstract_ field of the advanced search form is translated into a search string `(title:(block_1 AND block_2) OR abstract:(block_1 AND block_2))`.
 This will not find records where _block_1_ terms occur in the title field and _block_2_ terms in the abstract field only.
 And vice versa.
 This may come unexpected.